larsaars/instagram_social_network_visualizer/README.md

 Analyze instagram social networks with visualizations using the followers, followers of followers etc. (all in one tool).

+## !WARNING!

+The Instagram bot detection is pretty good.
+Use this on your own risk.
+Your account can get suspended, but it is rather easy to object as well.

 ## How does it work?

 - The program first scrapes using your personal Instagram account using [selenium](https://www.selenium.dev/) your instagram followers and the people they follow (depth 1 and 2).